-When new policies, rule sets or Yara and IoC resources are available, an indicator will appear on the 🔛 icon in the upper banner of the console.
+When new policies, rule sets or Yara and IoC resources are available, an indicator will appear on the console.
 Click on the icon to go to the panel in which updates are downloaded.

-If you want to download resources that you do not already have, use the Install all button in the = menu or the Install button in the panel to the right of each category.
+If you want to download resources that you do not already have, use the Install all button in the menu or the Install button in the panel to the right of each category.
 In this case, the new versions of resources that you already have will not be installed.

-If you want to download new versions of resources that you have, use the Update all button in the \equiv menu or the Update button in the panel to the right of each category.
+If you want to download new versions of resources that you have, use the Update all button in the = menu or the Update button in the panel to the right of each category.